Helping children in crisis heal

 Nothing’s worse than when your child is in crisis.

 Who do you turn to?
 Who can help when it feels like your world is falling apart?
-The Children’s Center provides immediate, walk-in care to children who are in a non-medical crisis.
+The Children’s Center provides care to children who are in a non-medical crisis.
 We focus on helping families achieve safety and stability during and after a crisis.
 And we help families heal.

 How we help your child